postman-patt/JSpractice/README.md

 # JSpractice

-Edabit and Leetcode Practice Sheet - JavasScript and Python
+Edabit and Leetcode Practice Sheet - JavaScript and Python

 Repository for all Leetcode and Edabit questions.
 Can be found in practice.js and practice.py.